ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Main Memory.md

 - **Internal Fragmentation** - Allocated memory may be slightly larger than requested memory; this size difference is memory internal to a partition, but not being used (this is the case where we break memory into blocks)

 # Paging

+- Paging is a memory management scheme used by operating systems to efficiently manage and allocate memory.

 - The idea: Physical address space of a process can be non contiguous; process is allocated physical memory where available
 	- Avoids external fragmentation
 	- Avoids problem of varying sized memory chunks